gitaarik/monkful/README.md

 ## A quick example

+Here is a quick example on how you can use Monkful.
+The magic happens in step 2 (`serializers.py`) and 3 (`resources.py`).
+This example is also available for download in the `example/` directory.

-1. Create your MongoEngine documents:
+1. Create the MongoEngine documents:

     **documents.py**